TheDreamer/TheDreamer.github.io/_posts/2014-05-01-mlock-fails-with-EAGAIN.md

 Because most Unix/Linux systems use 4k (including my FreeBSD system), except for Solaris which is 8k.

-I tried change the constnat to 4k, but this also failed.
+I tried change the constant to 4k, but this also failed.

 I had skimmed the `mlock(2)` man page, where it had said: